 According to the guide books, you could spend a week per island – just covering the highlights.
 Hiring a campervan for four weeks would get you below the surface and a good look at Aotearoa - the Land of the Long White Cloud.

 ROAD TRIP TIPS

 A road trip of any duration should begin with Tourism Radio (a GPS system that lets you know where you are, know where to go and know what to do) plus a pin-up poster that says “leave your worries behind.”
 You can self drive in a sporty car, or leave the driving to the sightseeing coach experts.
 Either way, the sights and sounds of New Zealand will amaze and soothe you.

 My most recent detour was getting on the road from Auckland to the Bay of Islands - north of Auckland on the East Coast towards the top of the North Island.
 February's sunny skies and warm weather beckoned me across the big pond from arid Adelaide to evergreen Kiwi-land.

-Like most travellers, I visited Auckland on my first trip to New Zealand, long enough to enjoy slow food and wine in Ponsonby, and a drive around the City of Sails with two stunning harbours and many marinas.
-(Every fourth Kiwi owns a boat, and 1.4 million coastal lovers live in Auckland – a third of the nation’s population.)
+Like most travelers, I visited Auckland on my first trip to New Zealand, long enough to enjoy slow food and wine in Ponsonby, and a drive around the City of Sails with two stunning harbors and many marinas.
+(Every fourth Kiwi owns a boat, and 1.4 million coastal lovers live in Auckland – a third of the nation's population.)

 Seeking somewhere new, I chose the Bay of Islands for an indulgent escape from Auckland before returning for the Big Gay Out event in Coyle Park.
 Bay of Islands was so awesome I had no trouble understanding why so much of New Zealand's story commences here.
 First settlers, Treaty of Waitangi, first government, first tourists.